Thrombotic Microangiopathy: Causes, Symptoms, and Treatments

-Thrombotic microangiopathy (TMA) is a group of disorders characterized by the formation of blood clots in the small blood vessels, leading to organ damage and a range of serious health complications.
-Understanding the causes, symptoms, diagnosis, types, associated conditions, and treatment options for TMA is crucial for effective management and prevention.
+Thrombotic microangiopathy (TMA) is a group of disorders characterized by endothelial injury and the formation of microthrombi in small blood vessels, leading to organ damage, particularly in the kidneys, brain, and gastrointestinal tract.

 Genetic Factors